jeremykendall/password-validator/README.md

 All password validation attempts will eventually pass through the `PasswordValidator`.
 This allows a password that has already been upgraded to be properly validated, even when using the `UpgradeDecorator`.

+#### Alternate Upgrade Technique

+Rather than upgrading each user's password as they log in, it's possible to preemptively rehash persisted legacy hashes all at once. `PasswordValidator` and the `UpgradeDecorator` can then be used to validate passwords against the rehashed legacy hashes, at which point the user's plain text password will be hashed with `password_hash`, completing the upgrade process.

+For more information on this technique, please see Daniel Karp's [Rehashing Password Hashes][10] blog post, and review [`JeremyKendall\Password\Tests\Decorator\KarptoniteRehashUpgradeDecoratorTest`][11] to see a sample implementation.

 ### Persisting Rehashed Passwords